Albertamoahjunior/RGT-learning/BasicServer/README.md

 usage: the id query takes id of the user and the field takes the name of the particular field you want to edit.

 #### OPTIONS
+The OPTIONS method is also used to determine what options of methods are allowed for cross origin requests.
+In the options we defined what origin is allowed(localhost:8080) and the methods allowed that is all methods because we are testing on all of them

 #### Usage:
 Details of usage are presented in the basicFrontend sub directory where api calls are made in the main.js file and the results are displayed by the simple HTML page.